 Writing children's books was the perfect medium for blending Julie's many interests—working with kids, being home with her family, being creative, and being her own boss.
 She even fulfilled her childhood dreams of becoming the intrepid reporter and world-class secret agent through her research, writing and character development in her books.

 Julie earned great success with First Day Jitters—the funny and engaging story of Sarah Jane Hartwell's first day at a new school.
 The surprise ending charms and delights readers time and again.
 Teachers and students alike love these stories and they are perennial favorites for back-to-school.
-Julie lives with her husband and two children in Denver.
-She teaches at a local middle school where she garners ideas for her books.
+Julie is a retired middle school teacher who lives with her husband in Boulder, Colorado.
 When she's not writing, Julie enjoys reading, quilting, gardening, and spending time with her family.

 Visit her online.

 Read a Biography of Julie Danneberg.

 Read a Q & A with Julie Danneberg.